#

 Custom Attributes

-Outside of System Attributes, Custom Attributes can be created for additional filtering on your storefront.
+Outside of System Attributes, custom attributes can be created for additional filtering on your storefront.

-Custom Attributes can be created from any Shopify data source.
+Custom attributes can be created from any Shopify data source.

 #